-FY 2017 Approved Budget to FY 2018 Proposed Budget, by Revenue Type
+FY 2020 Approved Budget to FY 2021 Proposed Budget, by Revenue Type

-Table CE0-5 itemizes the changes by revenue type between the FY 2017 approved budget and the FY 2018 proposed budget.
-For a more comprehensive explanation of changes, please see the FY 2018 Proposed Budget Changes section, which follows the table.
+Table CE0-5 itemizes the changes by revenue type between the FY 2020 approved budget and the FY 2021 proposed budget.
+For a more comprehensive explanation of changes, please see the FY 2021 Proposed Budget Changes section, which follows the table.

+Table CE0-5

+(dollars in thousands)

-DESCRIPTION DIVISION/PROGRAM BUDGET FTE LOCAL FUNDS: FY 2017 Approved Budget and FTE 58,024 548.8 Removal of One-Time Funding Multiple Programs -700 0.0 Other CSFL Adjustments Multiple Programs 1,060 0.0 LOCAL FUNDS: FY 2018 Current Services Funding Level (CSFL) Budget 58,384 548.8 Increase: To align Fixed Costs with proposed estimates Agency Management 87 0.0 Decrease: To align resources with operational spending goals Multiple Programs -575 0.0 Decrease: To align personal services and Fringe Benefits with projected costs Multiple Programs -1,193 0.0 LOCAL FUNDS: FY 2018 Agency Budget Submission 56,703 548.8 Enhance: To support the extended hours of operation at all neighborhood libraries Multiple Programs 215 0.0 Enhance: To support training for special police officers Business Operations 80 0.0 LOCAL FUNDS: FY 2018 Mayor's Proposed Budget 56,998 548.8 Enhance: To support general library collections Library Services 950 0.0 Enhance: To support the Operating Impact of Capital project for various library Library Services 675 9.5 facilities and the Teens of Distinction initiative Enhance: To support Opening Day Collections for Cleveland Park branch (one-tim 500 0.0 Enhance: To support the Oral History Project Library Services 200 0.0 LOCAL FUNDS: FY 2018 District's Proposed Budget 59,323 558.3 created by the agencies to measure how well they are delivering services.
+DESCRIPTION DIVISION/PROGRAM BUDGET FTE LOCAL FUNDS: FY 2020 Approved Budget and FTE 64,976 603.7 Removal of One-Time Costs Library Services -5 0.0 LOCAL FUNDS: FY 2021 Recurring Budget 64,971 603.7 Increase: To align personal services and Fringe Benefits with projected costs Multiple Programs 4,764 0.1 Increase: To support nonpersonal services costs Multiple Programs 202 0.0 Decrease: To offset adjustments to nonpersonal services costs Multiple Programs -202 0.0 Enhance: To support MLK Operating Impact of Capital Business Operations 912 0.0 Reduce: To realize programmatic cost savings in nonpersonal services Multiple Programs -242 0.0 Reduce: To adjust the Collections budget Library Services -450 0.0 Reduce: To recognize savings in personal services Multiple Programs -4,483 -4.0 LOCAL FUNDS: FY 2021 Mayor's Proposed Budget 65,472 599.8

+The last part of the agency budget chapter has various performance measurements.
+These are created by the agencies to measure how well they are delivering services.
 They also contain general facts about the agency, such as how many books were circulated in the library system that year.
 The performance information for some agencies is better than for others and includes information that is more complete, and reflective of the agency's key functions.
 Pushing for better measures is an important role that residents can play.